m4ni5h/UdacityMLND2/CapstoneProject/Project/report.md

 If there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, its target is marked 1, and 0 otherwise in the training set.
 The same rule applies to the testing set.

 ### Metrics
-I would be using [Accuracy_Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) which is part of SciKit Library to measure the performance of the model.
+I would be using [Accuracy_Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) which is the most common evaluation metric for classification problems and is part of SciKit Library to measure the performance of the model.
 As mentioned in the [SCIKIT knowledge base](https://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score), accuracy score can be used in multi-label or single-label classification.
 Our case is single label classification problem i.e. target value, which indicates the probability of replaying the song.

 <p align="center">
   <img src="accuracy_scikit.png">
 </p>

+[Accuracy_Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) returns the percentage of labels the model predicted correctly, this is a very intuitive and accurate method to calculate the efficiency of the model where we are trying to find if any feature set will result in replaying of the song within a month.
+Choosing [Accuracy_Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) for this problem seemed appropriate as the predictions and prediction errors are equally important, when a subscriber is provided a suggestion for a song he/she might replay.

 ---
 references: